mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Connection
 ----------

-A driver-defined wrapper around a single TCP/IP connection to an Endpoint.
+A driver-defined wrapper around a single TCP connection to an Endpoint.
 A `Connection <#connection>`_ has the following properties:

 -  **Single Endpoint:** A `Connection <#connection>`_ MUST be associated with a single Endpoint.
 A `Connection <#connection>`_ MUST NOT be associated with multiple Endpoints.
 -  **Single Lifetime:** A `Connection <#connection>`_ MUST NOT be used after it is closed.